 Cueva Grande de Santa Catalina is located at the Predios de Camarioca, on the Matanzas-Varadero Highway.
 It contained evidences of pre-Colombian visitors.
-The cave is renown for its cave mushrooms which are over a metre in height.
-This are spelethems resembling extremely big mushrooms, hence the name.
+The cave is renowned for its cave mushrooms which are over a metre in height.
+These are speleothems resembling huge mushrooms, hence the name.

 A natural limestone cave, located to 4 km to the east of the town of Carbonera, on the Matanzas-Varadero railway line.
 It was declared a National Monument in 1996.
 It is characterised by his 11 km [ others say 7 km] of underground passages which display some unusual speleothems.
 The cave is also noted for its native fungi, zinolitas and pictographs.

 Text by Tony Oldham (2004).
 With kind permission.